AdobeDocs/experience-manager-65.pt-BR/help/assets/searchx.md

                "name": id + ".value"
            });

-           // Depending on the predicate additional parameters allow to configure the
+           // Depending on the predicate, additional parameters let you configure the
            // predicate.
 Here we add an operation parameter to create a "like" query.
            // Again note the name set to the id and a suffix. qb.addField({